-Employees separated from service to the Library System shall be paid through the last day worked in addition to payment of unused and unpaid annual leave up to 160 hours if the employee chooses to be paid. the unused annual leave can be paid separately to the employee or credited to state retirement.
+Employees separated from service to the Library System shall be paid through the last day worked in addition to payment of unused and unpaid annual leave up to 150 hours if the employee chooses to be paid.
+Payment of unused, unpaid annual leave will be made with 30 days of separation.
+The employee may alternatively choose to have the unused, unpaid annual leave credited to state retirement.
+Any unused, unpaid above four weeks (150 hours), but not to exceed 11,200 hours, will be transferred to state retirement upon termination of employment with the library system.
 If an employee resigns before completing three full months of service, the employee will not be paid for earned but unused annual leave.
 If an employee resigns or is dismissed before completing three months service, any sick leave used will be deducted from his/her final paycheck.